11ty/11ty-website/docs/layouts.md

 ---
 # Layouts

 Eleventy Layouts are special templates that can be used to wrap other content.
-To denote that a piece of content should be wrapped in a template, simply use the `layout` key in your front matter, like so:
+To denote that a piece of content should be wrapped in a template, use the `layout` key in your front matter, like so:

 {% codetitle "content-using-layout.md" %}
 {% raw %}